 Xeal Energy appreciates the opportunity to provide our input and support for the California Energy Commission's (CEC) rulemaking to establish uptime recordkeeping and reporting standards for electric vehicle chargers and charging stations.
-Specifically, Xeal strongly supports the development of uptime reliablity standards that will lead to strong consumer confidence and greater electric vehicle (EV) charging investment and adoption.
+Specifically, Xeal strongly supports the development of uptime reliability standards that will lead to strong consumer confidence and greater electric vehicle (EV) charging investment and adoption.

-Xeal offers multifamily and commercial real estate owners and operators the ability to seamlessly install smart electric vehicle supply equipment (EVSE) in their communities with little to no infrastructure upgrades.
-Clients manage these smart EVSEs remotely through Xeal's dashboard, providing real-time data on charging sessions, energy management, utilization, and revenue share.
-Xeal's driver app employs a token-based technology for EV drivers to gain reliable access to charging stations without relying on cellular or garage IT infrastructure.
-Through Apollo, a groundbreaking decentralized communication protocol, building owners can remotely control and monitor smart charging stations through a bi-directional management channel between user smartphones and EVSEs to establish a more secure, reliable, and cost-effective way to stay connected.
+Xeal offers the ability to seamlessly install smart, reliable EV chargers with little to no infrastructure upgrades.
+Primarily focused on supporting multifamily housing and commercial real estate owners and operators, our partners manage these smart EV charging stations remotely through Xeal's dashboard, providing real-time data on charging sessions, energy management, utilization, and revenue share.
+Our driver app employs token-based technology for EV drivers to gain reliable access to charging stations without relying on cellular or garage IT infrastructure.
+Through Apollo, a groundbreaking decentralized communication protocol, building owners can remotely control and monitor smart charging stations through a bi-directional management channel between user smartphones and EV chargers to establish a more secure, reliable, and cost-effective way to stay connected.
+Our chargers require zero connection to the backend, therefore there is no "loss of connectivity" because it is always present between the driver's phone and the charger through our secure, short-range communication protocol.
 Xeal delivers an entirely self-sufficient smart charging experience for drivers, enabling near 100% uptime, 50x faster-processing speed, and frictionless user experience.

 Xeal strongly supports the inclusion and prioritization of reliable EV charging infrastructure for multifamily and affordable housing sites.
 Providing reliable at-home charging in multi-family housing is critical to accelerating EV adoption and achieving the State's ZEV goals.
-Two main hurdles to EV adoption are convenient access to EV chargers, which is lacking at many multi-family sites, and the reliablity of those chargers.
+Two main hurdles to EV adoption are convenient access to EV chargers, which is lacking at many multi-family sites, and the reliability of those chargers.
 According to a 2022 survey by JD Power, 27% of EV buyers who own their home say they are "very likely to consider" an EV, versus only 17% of those who rent.
 Additionally, 34% of those who indicate they are unlikely to consider purchasing an EV say they lack access to any charging capabilities at home or work.
 A report by EVAdoption titled 'The State of EV Charging in Apartment Communities' found nearly half of apartment dwellers lack access to "home" charging versus only 5% of single-family homeowners.
 Further, according to the Air Resources Board, upward of 85% of EV charging is estimated to occur at home.
 As a result, multifamily properties that don't offer EV charging as an amenity for their tenants are presenting a major barrier to EV adoption.
 Of the 22 million new households expected to form by 2030, 59 percent are projected to be renters and a high percentage are likely to be EV drivers, meaning the need for multi-family charging is paramount.